 We thank you for your co-operation to date, and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by signing and returning the Order Form to address within 2 days from the date of this Order Form.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form to at the following email address within 7 days from the date of this Order Form.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number above in any future communications relating to this contract.